Show 17 – World PR Forum Pt.1: Modernising PR, Culture & Localisation

 Alex said that his workshop was going to explore the importance of understanding culturally aware communications.
 He highlighted some of the challenges faced by multinationals in localising global campaign content for a local market.
 He used Saudi Arabia as an example, where the majority of the population are under 24 years old, yet the average age, until recently, of ministers in Government was mid-60s.
 He therefore explained that tweeting a minister of that age group isn’t going to do the trick if you want to influence something in Public Affairs!
 You therefore need to understand how to tailor the approach and, whilst you may have the same messaging, it’s about pushing that messaging in a different fashion so that it’s understood by the people that matter in that country and location.

 Alex also used the financial sector as a good example of how reliance on English as the global language of business can result in miscommunication with important stakeholder groups in regions where English is not the native language.
 He explained that it’s very difficult to translate certain financial communications from English into Arabic, but beyond that, there is Sharia Financing / Islamic Financing where you don’t have concepts such as debt or loans.
 Therefore, even as a conventional bank, Alex said that you have to take what you understand in English and not just translate literally but bring the meaning of what you are trying to convey to those stakeholder groups locally on the ground.

 There were plenty more examples discussed in the podcast.

-If you are interested in getting involved in this series, whether as a guest or as a sponsor, please do get in touch.
+If you are interested in getting involved in this series, whether as a guest or as a partner, please do get in touch.

 To continue the discussion on twitter, please use the #csuitepodcast